swiftlang/swift-evolution/proposals/NNNN-unlock-existential-types-for-all-protocols.md

 ### Existential Type Synthesis for Library Authors

 Libraries often need to provide custom existential types for commonly-used protocols, when synthesis is not available.
 However, that  introduces hard-to-understand and difficult-to-maintain boilerplate code into the codebase.
 As a result, library authors have to spend valuable time on creating, documenting and maintaining such code, which can be easily synthesized by the compiler.
-For instance, SwiftUI (a popular UI framework from Apple) relies heavily on the ubiquitous [`View`](https://developer.apple.com/documentation/swiftui/view) protocol.
+For instance, [SwiftUI](https://developer.apple.com/documentation/swiftui) relies heavily on the ubiquitous [`View`](https://developer.apple.com/documentation/swiftui/view) protocol.
 This `View` protocol has a public interface that approximately looks like this:

 ```swift
 public protocol View {